speedyhoon/jay/README.md

 ###### Name

-The name `jay` gives tribute to a 17-year-old netbook with a stuck `j` key on the keyboard.
-Every boot looks like this:
+Jay (pronounced as just `J`)  is a wordplay on [JSON](https://pkg.go.dev/encoding/json) without the `SON`, since the schema information is chopped off 🪚 and it's not human-readable.

-😆
+The name `jay` also gives tribute to a 17-year-old netbook with a stuck `j` key on the keyboard. 🔁 😆 Every boot looks like:

 ```
 jjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjj